kadena-io/kuro/kadena-beta/docs/Grafana-README.md

     Scrape Interval: 5s

   Click the "Save & Test" button.
 You should now see "Data source is working" displayed above the "Save & Test" button.

+## Import Kadena Dashboard

+Click on the "+" icon, then "Import"

+Click on "Upload .json File"

+Load "monitor/grafana-dashboard.json" from your Kadena directory.

+In the following "Options" screen, set "kadena" (which refers to the desired data source) to kadena, from the dropdown.

+Click "Import".

+## Create a New Dashboard

 Hover over the "+" symbol on the left, then underneath "Create" select "Dashboard".